qiz-li/lovelace-soft-ui/README.md

             letter-spacing: '-0.01em';
           }
     type: markdown
+  - content: |
       # Enter what you want to display in the small text
-  - content: |
-      # Enter what you want to display here
     style:
       .: |
         ha-card {